mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Encrypt an MLSSenderData object for the encrypted_sender_data field from MLSPlaintext and the key generation

-* Generate and sign an MLSPlaintextSignatureInput object from the MLSPlaintext object
+* Generate and sign an MLSPlaintextTBS object from the MLSPlaintext object

 * Encrypt an MLSCiphertextContent for the ciphertext field using the key